 Apple Beer Bread:

-Add 1 teaspoon cinnamon, 1 cup of chopped apple, and use an apple flavored beer.
-Try adding an apple butter for over-the-top amazing flavor!
+Add 1 teaspoon cinnamon, 1 cup of chopped apple, and use an apple-flavored beer.
+Try adding apple butter for over-the-top amazing flavor!

 Chocolate Beer Bread: